fabioalmcosta/RemindMe/README.md

-# ReminderMe
+# RemindMe

-ReminderMe is a console application for Windows that allows you to set reminders with custom messages at specified time intervals.
+RemindMe is a console application for Windows that allows you to set reminders with custom messages at specified time intervals.
 It runs in the background and displays system tray notifications with the reminder messages.

 ## Features